SiliconLabs/wiseconnect/examples/si91x_soc/soc_fw_fallback/sl_si91x_slot_b_fw/readme.md

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.

-- SL_APP_TOGGLE_SLOT_INFO controls firmware slot switching when WiFi fails.
+- SL_APP_TOGGLE_SLOT_INFO controls firmware slot switching when Wi-Fi fails.
 By default (0), the device stays on the current slot.
-Setting it to 1 enables automatic switching to the alternate firmware slot if WiFi cannot connect.
+Setting it to 1 enables automatic switching to the alternate firmware slot if Wi-Fi cannot connect.

   ```c
   #define SL_APP_TOGGLE_SLOT_INFO 0